 December 19, 2011 was the last day before the Christmas break.
 What a day to be a substitute!
 One quickly asks, “How do you keep their attention?
 What could catch their imagination?”
 For example, “How could one make that simple dodecahedron (pictured) a bit more interesting?”

 Indeed.
 That object is known as the Pentakis Dodecahedron.
 We filled the inside cavity (pictured) with Play Doh.
 In a few days, that unusual object was removed and the obvious pieces were carved out .
 It was in this process when the key evocative question was asked, “How many steps within would we have to go to get to the Planck length?”
 We assumed thousands and found just over 100.
 Flummoxed!
-“Why haven’t we used this before?
+“Why haven’t we done this before?
 Could it be that it’s just too simple?”

 It was a straightforward task to do the simple base-2 math to create the first draft of what would become a rather big board.
 On December 17, the first draft was printed at Office Max in Harahan, Louisiana.
 Their widest paper for this kind of thing was 24 inches.
 “Let’s do it.”
 The resulting chart measured ten feet long.
 It didn’t take long to agree that it was too big and awkward so on the next day, two smaller charts, 12″ by 60″ were printed.